PriscillaZhao9/PriscillaZhao9.github.io/fun.md

 Party Hostess
 ----
-- I used to be a hostess in Macau and hosted several academic conferences, commercial activities and student organization activities.
+- I used to be a hostess in Macau and I had hosted several academic conferences, commercial activities and student organization activities.
 ![pic](./hostess1.JPG)
 ![pic](./hostess2.JPG)